bayasdev/nvidia-gpu-off/README.md

 ### 3.2) Find an ACPI call that works for you

+Before proceeding we need to:

+    sudo modprobe acpi_call

 On Ubuntu, Debian and friends please run `sudo /usr/share/doc/acpi-call-dkms/examples/turn_off_gpu.sh`

 For Arch Linux and friends run `sudo /usr/share/acpi_call/examples/turn_off_gpu.sh`